The Modern Blanket Toss

 “We named this project after the Native tradition of the blanket toss, which enabled people to expand their horizons beyond their immediate surroundings,” said John Monahan, Director of UAF Upward Bound and head of the program.
 “We want this project to do the same thing – literally, by giving students a bird’s-eye view of their communities, and figuratively, by exciting them about college and about STEM careers.”

-The program, which is being funded by a $750,000, three-year NSF award, will engage approximately 75 low-income, prospective first-generation college students from high schools in the communities of Shishmaref, Bethel, Chefornak, Nikiski and Seward.
-Students will attend Upward Bound’s residential summer classes on the UAF campus, during which they will be trained in UAV use, as well as in science communication and leadership, in addition to the program’s general curriculum.
-Instruction will include classroom modules and hands-on experiences that take advantage of campus UAV expertise, including field trips to UAF’s Poker Flat Research Range.
+The program, which is being funded by a $750,000, three-year NSF award, will engage a total of approximately 75 low-income, prospective first-generation college students from high schools in the communities of Shishmaref, Bethel, Chefornak, Nikiski and Seward.
+Students attend Upward Bound’s residential summer classes on the UAF campus, during which they are trained in UAV use, as well as in science communication and leadership, in addition to the program’s general curriculum.
+Instruction includes classroom modules and hands-on experiences that take advantage of campus UAV expertise, including field trips to UAF’s Poker Flat Research Range.

-All five schools will be provided with DJI Phantom quad-rotor UAV’s, as well as GoPro cameras and GPS tracking devices.
+All five schools have been provided with DJI Phantom quad-rotor UAV’s, as well as GoPro cameras, GPS tracking devices, and smaller and simpler UAV's use for flight training.
 During the academic year, students – under the instruction of both local and remote Upward Bound personnel – will take part in learning activities centered around the UAV’s, including guest speakers, “virtual field trips,” and other instruction delivered via videoconference.
-All five schools will communicate online in order to learn from each others’ experiences and results.
-As they gain experience with the UAV’s, students will take part in hands-on activities such as simulated search-and-rescues or charting sea ice, and will also gather data for a NASA aviation safety project.
+These activities are structured into a "UAV Challenge Series," a set of UAV building and operation activities.
+As students progress through the series, they develop more advanced skills in UAV-building and operation, which they in turn use to accomplish higher - level challenges.
+As they gain experience with the UAV’s, students will take part in hands-on simulations of sophisticated operations, such as search-and-rescues or charting sea ice.